LANAP™ (Laser Assisted New Attachment Procedure) – Bloomington IL

 - Digitally pulsed laser energy removes the diseased tissue from the inner pocket lining and sterilizes the pocket bacteria associated with gum disease while leaving the healthy tissue undisturbed.

 - As the pocket opens, the laser energy loosens the hard deposits allowing for special scalers to more easily clean the root surface.

-- The tissue is light compressed to keep the size of the blood clot to a minimum and further seal the pocket.
+- The tissue is lightly compressed to keep the size of the blood clot to a minimum and further seal the pocket.

 - Over the next 6 to 18 months, the body will continue to heal and a new connective tissue attachment will form.